 Workspace Connected Search is available for the following apps:

-Enable the Connected Search ClickApp
+Activate the Connected Search ClickApp

 - In the upper-left corner, click your Workspace avatar.

-- Select Apps and choose ClickApps.
+- Select Apps or App Center.

 Enable Connected Search

-- Search for and select the integration .
+- Search for and select the integration.

 - Click the Personal or Workspace tab.